 Teachers and leaders in science have been closely monitoring your progress since you started at St. Wilfrid's.
-They will use this knowledge and data to inform whether or not you will study triple science.
+They will use this knowledge and data, including performance in assessments taken in the summer term of Year 9, to inform whether or not you will study triple science.
 There will be only two classes following the triple science curriculum, everyone else will study combined science.
-It is important that access to A-Level science courses is possible following the study of either combined or triple science, as long as the grades at GCSE are strong enough.
+It is important to note that access to A-Level science courses is possible following the study of either combined or triple science, as long as the grades at GCSE are strong enough.